-Our calculator is designed to help you get a picture of costs involved in bridging and is not an accurate representation for your specific needs.
-If you would like a thorough breakdown of options tailored to your needs then please give us a call or email the enquiry.
+Our bridging loan calculator is designed to help you get a picture of costs involved in bridging and is not an accurate representation for your specific needs.
+If you would like a thorough breakdown of options tailored to your needs then please give us a call or email the inquiry.

 Instances of when a bridging loan may be right for you

 - Bridge the gap between buying a new property and the sale of an existing one.

 - Raise capital before sale for reasons such as refurbishments.
 (Then market the property at a higher price).

 - If your dream home is up for sale and has many interested parties but you’re still waiting for your existing property to sell then a bridging loan would be ideal to secure it.

 - If you want to purchase a commercial premises, refurbish and/or change it’s use before switching to a commercial mortgage as a feasible exit strategy

 - Interest rates are relatively high and there are admin fees usually.

 - You need to be 100% certain of receiving a mortgage approval.
 Otherwise you could find yourself with a high interest bridging loan without the means to repay it.